On the Resilience of Bipartite Networks: Introduction

 Moreover, to correspond to the motivation above, we require the interaction graph to be bipartite as well as have minimum degree on one side of the bipartition.
 This is a weaker restriction than that of Blume~et~al.~\cite{blume2011networks} and allows for a larger class of graphs.

 We study extremal and computational aspects of the model.
 Among our results, we show the following: \begin{itemize} \item We extend the analysis of the susceptibility of networks to infection to the bipartite case, motivated by problems in which there are two types of agents, such as computer terminals/servers, human sexual networks, and maps of shared resources. \item We show that the objective function, the expected fraction of infected individuals in the network, corresponds for specific choices of parameters to the expectation of natural functions under independent edge percolation, a widely studied model in probability and combinatorics. \item We characterize optimal graphs when one side of the bipartition has uniform degree 1 and for higher degree give optimal graphs for extremal choices of parameters.
-(Theorems \ref{d1thm} and \ref{d2thm}). \item We show that finding an optimal subnetwork of an arbitrary graph is NP-hard even when the one-sided degree restriction is $d = 1$.
+(Theorems \ref{d1thm} and \ref{d2thm}). \item We show that the two optimally resilient ``extreme" graphs in the $d=1$ case are not sufficient in the $d=2$ case (Theorem \ref{d3thm}). \item We show that if we instead force a connectivity requirement in lieu of a one-sided degree requirement, we again find that the two obvious ``extremes" are not sufficient. \item We show that finding an optimal subnetwork of an arbitrary graph is NP-hard even when the one-sided degree restriction is $d = 1$.
 (Theorem \ref {HardThm}). \end{itemize}